 It is also wise to compare the different policies on offer as some insurance providers will cover a wider range of illnesses and offer better definitions for a claim.
 Whilst you may be concerned about your existing health, most people still want to find the best policy and price.

-At Money to the Masses we have tried and tested a specialist company where the advisers are experts when it comes to critical illness insurances available across the market.
-They are experienced about many pre-existing health conditions and have built a deep knowledge of the guidelines at each insurance company too.
+At Money to the Masses we have tried and tested a specialist company where the advisers are experts when it comes to critical illness insurance available across the market.
+They are experienced with many pre-existing health conditions and have built a deep knowledge of the guidelines at each insurance company too.
+They will search the market for the best cost of life insurance and critical illness insurance and where appropriate may offer different types of illness policies that suit your needs and circumstances.

 If you complete a short callback form*, an adviser will speak to you about your health condition and what you need before doing some research on your behalf.
 You don't have to proceed with the solutions that they offer you but you will gain a much better understanding of which cover is available to you and how much it is likely to cost so that you can make an informed decision.
 As a Money to the Masses reader you'll also receive up to £100 cashback if you buy your critical illness insurance this way.